 Afro-Latin America 1800-2000 ( George Reid Andrews )

-- May ( No Meeting )
+- Summer Break ( No Meetings )

 PLEASE NOTE: We will cap the number of members at 20 in the Fall Reading Group knowing that everyone will have a lot to share.
 We plan to run future Reading Globally Groups so please check back if membership closes.
 We'd love to have you join the conversation in the future.